pszemraj/lm-api/README.md

 ```

 ## TODO / Roadmap

+_Note: this is a work in progress, and the following is a running list of things that need to be done.
+This may and likely will be updated._

 - [ ] adjust the `--prefix` and `--suffix` flags to a "prompt engine" switch that can augment/update the prompt with a variety of options (e.g. `--prompt-engine=prefix` or `--prompt-engine=prefix+suffix`)
 - [ ] create simple CLI that does not require a query file